paladyne-io/quasar-supabase-vite-starter/README.md

-# Quasar Supabase Vite Starter (quasar-supabase-vite-starter)
+# Quasar Supabase Vite Starter

 Translated the original project to English with the following changes: